 TEACHING AND WORK EXPERIENCE

-- Created, wrote, designed, and instituted curriculum aligned with NGSS and CCSS, revised and revamped for the Covid-19 remote and hybrid experience.
-Prioritized research-based labs and written communication.
+- Created, wrote, designed, and instituted science curriculum aligned with NGSS, WIDA, and the CCSS, revised and revamped to be used for remote or hybrid learning experiences.
+Led multiple PDs on NGSS.

-- Drove significant growth in Chicago Public Schools REACH Science Performance Tasks and ACERO standardized assessments (20.3% above District).
-Lessons based in UbD and anchored with strong objectives.
+- Drove significant growth in Chicago Public Schools REACH Science Performance Tasks (83% attainment). and ACERO standardized assessments (20.3% above District).
+Lessons designed on culturally relevant UbD

 - Strict observance of data driven decisions for formation of units, lessons, accommodations, interventions, and differentiation.
-Used Excel, SPSS, G*Power, and other statistical methods to meaningfully analyze data.
+Used Excel, SPSS, G*Power, NVivo, and other statistical tools for meaningful data analysis.

-- Partnered with ELA, Math, Social Studies, P.E., and Music teachers for interdisciplinary study.
+- Partnered with ELA, Math, Social Studies, P.E., and Music teachers for interdisciplinary study and projects.

-- Constant and consistent use of researched based instructional strategies for English Language Learners including SIOP model of planning.
+- Constant and consistent use of researched based instructional strategies for English Language Learners, leveraging WIDA standards.
 Balanced use of technology and online tools with hands-on instruction.

-- Created a K-8 toolkit to facilitate science instruction with labs, lessons, field trips, and assessments.
+- Created a multiple building toolkits to facilitate science instruction with labs, lessons, and field trips.

 May 2010 – April 2013: Substitute Teacher (K-12): School District 303, 201 S. 7th Street, St. Charles, IL